Pacane/SlackHistoryKeeper/README.md

 An application that scrapes Slack chat and saves history.

 ## Requirements
+* Have [sass](https://github.com/sass/sass) installed.
+Can also be [sassc](https://github.com/sass/sassc).
+Just make sure to configure the transformer.
 * Declare an environment variable called `SLACK_TOKEN` with a string value of your Slack Api token.
 * Declare an environment variable called `SLACK_DB_URI` with the URI of your mongo database that will store the messages.